 When it comes to economic success, Israeli medical device companies have been proven very successful.
 In the last decade, a relatively short period of time, more than 40 percent of new companies are generating revenue.
 In 2017 alone, the life science sector exports reached $8.5 billion; a large percentage of which is due to the medical devices industry.
 Specifically in this field over 600 medical device companies exported devices in a wide gamut of medical field applications such as neurology, cardiovascular, intensive care, orthopedics, wearables, gastrointestinal, ophthalmology, dental care, and aesthetics.

-If you look at the ways companies proceed with innovation today, it’s clear they run the gamut.
+If you look at the ways companies proceed with innovation today, it’s clear that the medical companies run the gamut.
 Depending on the field of application, some dealing with purely digital products only take a direct digital approach.
-For medical devices companies, however, taking an idea from concept to reality requires the development of real-life products.
+For medical device companies, however, taking an idea from concept to reality requires the development of real-life products.
 This means they need traditional brick & mortar infrastructure to research, as well as produce functional, commercialized medical device products.

 Sorry, no posts matched your criteria.